 *When combined with cyclophosphamide, agent is designated as HEC.

 Two of the systems that regulate the body's emetic (nausea and vomiting) response are the 5-HT3 receptor system and the NK1 receptor system.
 Chemotherapy triggers the release of 5-hydroxytryptamine (5-HT) (also known as serotonin) from cells in the small intestine, which acts on two sites: stimulating 5-HT3 receptors on neurons in the gastrointestinal tract and stimulating 5-HT3 receptors in the brain that control vomiting.
 Chemotherapy also causes the release of a molecule known as substance P, which acts on the neurokinin-1 (NK1) receptors in the brain to reinforce the desire to vomit.
 These systems, along with other central and peripheral neurotransmitters such as dopamine and prostaglandins, work in concert to escalate the sensation of nausea and induce vomiting, constituting the body's natural reflex to try to protect itself from foreign toxins.
-5-HT3 receptor antagonists, such as SUSTOL®, and NK1 receptor antagonists, such as the investigational product CINVANTI™, act synergistically on two of the critical pathways involved in the vomiting reflex to alleviate one of the key treatment-limiting side effects of chemotherapy.
+5-HT3 receptor antagonists, such as SUSTOL®, and NK1 receptor antagonists, such as CINVANTI™, act synergistically on two of the critical pathways involved in the vomiting reflex to alleviate one of the key treatment-limiting side effects of chemotherapy.